pypewpew/pewpew/docs/pew.rst

 .. function:: brightness(level)

-    Set the brightness of the display, from 0 to 15.
+    Set the brightness of the display, from 0 (minimum) to 15 (maximum).
+On devices that don't support varying the brightness this does nothing.

 .. function:: show(pix)